BigMurph619/Murphmon/README.md

 # FAQ

--shell armor allowed
+-Shell Armor and battle armor are always allowed.
--You **DO NOT** have to let your Pokemon Evolve -allowed to keep soda shack sodas
+-You **DO NOT** have to let your Pokemon Evolve.
--can keep castform mystic water
--can do trick house multiple times

-Heartgold - note no mahogoney town
-- bug catching, may use only your pre-pivot to attack. may only KO that Pokemon once, may not attack it again after that
--
+-You may keep soda pop shack sodas (Emerald)
+-You may do the Trick House multiple times (Emerald) -All move tutors may be used once
+-In duomon/doubles fights allowing attacking, you may attack your own mon.
+This includes electric moves with volt absorb, swagger + own tempo, etc.
+-Duo - Murphmon: Any combo may be used until a Safari Pivot has leveled up twice and is locked in.

 --------------------------------------------------